ausbin/cs2110-docker/README.md

 on macOS, you can use this repository to make sure your code compiles properly on our toolchain.

-Note that this is not officially supported, but I (Austin) will try my best.
+Note that this is not officially supported, but we (Austin and Cem) will try our best.

 Once [you've installed Docker][1], you can get a 16.04 shell with our build tools with the following commands: